blocknetdx/documentation/docs/governance/view-proposals.md

 	1. Start the wallet.
 If it's not already running, use the following instructions to start it.
 		1. Navigate to the `bin` folder within your Blocknet wallet installation directory (EG: `~/Downloads/blocknet/bin/`)

-			??? tip "Tip: This requires the *blocknetdx-[version]-osx64.tar.gz* download version" To interact with the wallet via the command line, the `blocknetdx-[version]-osx64.tar.gz` wallet version is needed.
+			??? tip "Tip: This requires the *blocknet-[version]-osx64.tar.gz* download version" To interact with the wallet via the command line, the `blocknet-[version]-osx64.tar.gz` wallet version is needed.

-		1. Type in the following command, replacing `[USERNAME]` and `[PASSWORD]` with the respective `rpcuser=` and `rpcpassword=` values from your `blocknetdx.conf` file located in your `~/Library/Application Support/BlocknetDX/` directory.
-This directory can be found by opening the Finder, in the program menu selecting *Go* > *Go to Folder*, entering `~/Library/Application Support/BlocknetDX/` in the path, and pressing *Enter*.
+		1. Type in the following command, replacing `[USERNAME]` and `[PASSWORD]` with the respective `rpcuser=` and `rpcpassword=` values from your `blocknet.conf` file located in your `~/Library/Application Support/Blocknet/` directory.
+This directory can be found by opening the Finder, in the program menu selecting *Go* > *Go to Folder*, entering `~/Library/Application Support/Blocknet/` in the path, and pressing *Enter*.

-				./blocknetdxd -rpcuser=[USERNAME] -rpcpassword=[PASSWORD] -daemon
+				./blocknetd -rpcuser=[USERNAME] -rpcpassword=[PASSWORD] -daemon

 			*Example:*

-				./blocknetdxd -rpcuser=JohnBlocknet -rpcpassword=supersecretpassword -daemon
+				./blocknetd -rpcuser=JohnBlocknet -rpcpassword=supersecretpassword -daemon

 	1. If your wallet was just started, you may need to wait a few minutes for the proposals to sync, otherwise you may not see the full list of proposals.
 Use the following command to view the proposals:

-			./blocknetdx-cli mnbudget show
+			./blocknet-cli mnbudget show

 	1. From this list, all proposals where `"BlockStart"` is equal the upcoming Superblock number are open for voting.
 You can filter the proposals to only show the upcoming proposals using the following command with `[SB-NUMBER]` replaced with the upcoming Superblock number:

-			./blocknetdx-cli mnbudget show | grep ": [SB-NUMBER]" -B 5 -A 15
+			./blocknet-cli mnbudget show | grep ": [SB-NUMBER]" -B 5 -A 15

 		*Example:*

-			./blocknetdx-cli mnbudget show | grep ": 648000" -B 5 -A 15
+			./blocknet-cli mnbudget show | grep ": 648000" -B 5 -A 15

 	1. [Vote on a proposal](/governance/proposal-voting/#voting-from-the-terminal).